lf-araujo/mighty_make/README.md

 3. Style: this directory should hold all styling documents, from citation style to custom filters.
 1. Output: this folder should hold files once building is complete.

-If you follow the workflow from [this](https://lf-araujo.github.io/2016/11/07/mdworkflow.html) post you can `cd` into the working directory: `cd source`, create your first file `touch document.md`, and open it with sublime text `subl3 document.md` to start writing.
+If you follow the workflow from a [previous](https://lf-araujo.github.io/2016/11/07/mdworkflow.html) note you can `cd` into the working directory: `cd source`, create your first file `touch document.md`, and open it with sublime text `subl3 document.md` to start writing.
 This is the simpler approach to start the project.
 In the case you are aiming at a larger document, you will probably want to create a 00-metadata.md to hold all yaml variables to the project.

 The style directory should hold your cls file (the citation style) and custom filters.
 I will present an acronym filter in upcoming post.